Child employment legislation

 To employ children of compulsory school age

-Within seven days of the child starting work the employer must apply fpr a child employment licence (Word, 4MB) from the council for every child who works for him / her, including his / her own children.
+Within seven days of the child starting work the employer must apply for a child employment licence (Word, 4MB) for every child who works for him / her, including his / her own children from the council that covers where they will work.

 Further information and advice